 1. You should expect to do plenty of research

 From tax laws and planning regulations to outstanding utility bills, there's a lot to consider when buying a property abroad.
-Your mortgage provider, financial adviser or lawyer may be able to offer help, but even so you should budget more time, energy and additional money than you would for buying a home in the in the UK.
+The process for buying a property may be quite different to the process in the UK.
+Your mortgage provider, financial adviser or lawyer may be able to offer help.
+But even so you should budget more time, energy and additional money than you would for buying a home in the in the UK.

 2. A good adviser is vital

-Your adviser can help with more than just the paperwork involved in buying a property abroad - they can also give you valuable insight into the region and potential pitfalls of local ownership.
+Your adviser can help with more than just the paperwork involved in buying a property abroad.
+They can also give you valuable insight into the region and potential pitfalls of local ownership.
 You should use a lawyer who is familiar with local property law, fluent in the language (and English), and completely independent.
-We can provide access to tailored English language expert advice when you buy property overseas.

 3. You don't have the same protections as you would in the UK

 When you're buying overseas property, you need to make sure you've got the necessary legal protections.
-Unfortunately, overseas property purchases aren't covered by the Financial Ombudsman Service or Financial Services Compensation Scheme.
-You're reliant on the local legal system and any additional protections your lawyer may negotiate or puts in place for you.
+Overseas property purchases aren't covered by the Financial Ombudsman Service or Financial Services Compensation Scheme so you're reliant on the local legal system and any additional protections your lawyer may negotiate or put in place for you.